Zevas1993/ElectricianApp/README.md

    - Room now uses KSP for faster processing (up to 2x faster builds)
    - Hilt still uses KAPT until full migration is complete
    - Cleans both KSP and KAPT caches before building

+#### KAPT-Only Build (`kapt_only_build.bat`)
+For the most stable build configuration without KSP-related issues:

+1. Open a command prompt in the project directory
+2. Run `kapt_only_build.bat`
+3. This script:
+   - Completely removes KSP dependencies to avoid version conflicts
+   - Uses standard KAPT annotation processing for Room and Hilt
+   - Applies JDK 17 module system fixes for smooth compilation
+   - Most reliable fix for persistent build failures

+#### Kotlin-KSP Version Alignment (`kotlin_ksp_aligned_build.bat`)
+For version mismatch errors between Kotlin and KSP:

+1. Open a command prompt in the project directory
+2. Run `kotlin_ksp_aligned_build.bat`
+3. This script:
+   - Ensures Kotlin 1.8.22 and KSP 1.8.22-1.0.11 versions are aligned
+   - Performs a deep clean to remove any Kotlin 1.9.0 remnants
+   - Applies JDK module system fixes for smooth compilation
+   - Most reliable fix for "ksp is too old for kotlin" errors

 ### Manual Build
 If you prefer to build manually: